decentralizuj/moriarty/README.md

  - Add methods for smart printing
  - changed colors in cli
  - added youtube as source
+ - bold username and site in cli, site is capitalized

 V-0.2.0
  - Moriarty#print_name added to remove '@, #, /u/' from username when printing in cli.